 Who can bring a claim for sexual orientation discrimination?

 There is no requirement for you to have been employed by your employer for any length of time before you can bring a claim for discrimination.
 In fact, there is no need for you to actually be an employee.
-You can bring a claim for unlawful discrimination if:-
+Anyone can bring a claim for unlawful discrimination if:-

 - You have been turned down for a job because of your sexual orientation;

 - You are not actually an “employee” but a “worker” providing services to your employer.
 For instance, you may be self-employed; or

 - You are not provided with a reference from your old employer because you had complained whilst you were an employee.